 This morning you will have a chance to take part in the cultural tour in a 4x4 if you didn’t get the chance to do it yesterday.
 Then, after lunch on board the boat you will cruise out of Bora Bora towards Huahine.
 You may want to while away the afternoon on board making use of the sun beds on the top deck, chatting to your fellow travellers or curling up with a book in the lounge.
 You’ll arrive in Huahine late in the evening and spend the night anchored inside the lagoon.

 Today you will be exploring the two main islands of Huahine, a jungle paradise filled with tropical plantations including coconuts, vanilla orchids, banana groves, breadfruit trees and watermelon fields.
 Aside from blossoming with nature, Huahine is also known for its cultural significance – it was once home to Tahitian royalty and has many ancient temples known as marae in French Polynesian culture.
 Some of these date back as far as 700 AD!
-Today you will have the choice of two optional tours; a half day or a full day tour.
-On the half day tour, you’ll be driven around in 4x4 vehicles to visit the small villages of Fare, which is an archaeological site and Maeva, a vanilla plantation.
+Today you can join a tour where you will be driven around in 4x4 vehicles to visit the small villages of Fare, which is an archaeological site and Maeva, a vanilla plantation.
 If you choose this option, you will return to the boat for lunch.
-The full day excursion includes a boat excursion to visit a local pearl farm, complete with a picnic lunch and snorkeling.
-If neither of these day tours appeal, you can spend the day at your leisure – either relaxing on the boat or exploring the area around the lagoon.
+Or if you prefer, you can spend the day at your leisure – either relaxing on the boat or exploring the area around the lagoon.
 Tonight, after dinner on board you will spend the night anchored in the lagoon.

 Huahine – Taha'a